 Children’s progress is evidenced through photos, observations and self -initiated activities and is tracked through highlighting individual Development Matters sheets.
 Achievement is plotted onto Pupil Tracker half termly.
 In order to meet statutory requirements, data is submitted to Devon LEA in the Summer Term.

-Special Educational Needs
+SEND

-F
+The Federation has the same academic, technical and vocational aspirations for almost

-Adaptations will be made to curriculum, equipment nd to resources to allow access to English for all pupils with SEND, including provision for pupils who are exceptionally able.
+all learners.
+Where this is not practical, adaptations will be made to the curriculum and resources to allow access to English for all pupils with SEND, including provision for pupils who are exceptionally able.

 Curriculum Leadership